Clemmons family murders: Background

 According to his autobiography, Abel Clemmons was born in Waterford, New Jersey, around 1775, "on the eve of the Revolution" to middle-class parents.
 Clemmons claimed to have experienced "cruel abuse" by a blacksmith and a merchant during apprenticeships when he was twelve years old.
 After his father died by suicide, Clemmons and his mother moved to live at Redstone Old Fort in Pennsylvania.
 Clemmons left home at age fifteen, spending the next four years on what he described as a "career of fornication and adultery" with seven different young women, the last of whom fell pregnant.
 Clemmons claimed he fled Pennsylvania because of this, since his mother refused to let him get married as a minor.
 He moved to Clarksburg, West Virginia, (then Virginia), at the time of small frontier town of 200 inhabitants, where, despite growing moral concerns, Clemmons continued having illicit relationships.

 In June 1794, Clemmons, at age 19, married his wife, Barbara Carpenter, the daughter of an early Harrison County official.
 Clemmons still had concurrent affairs with other women after the marriage.
 After Carpenter became pregnant for the first time, they moved in with Clemmons' mother in Redstone, where he supervised farm work.
-After the birth, the couple returned to Harrison County, where resumed his infidelity.
+After the birth, the couple returned to Harrison County, where he resumed his infidelity.
 He ceased this behaviour in 1800, upon seeing a meteor and taking the sight as "a message from God to alarm the wicked".
 Clemmons subsequently dedicated himself to Methodism in order to "obtain the pardon and favor" from God, though never formally subscribing to one particular Christian doctrine.
 He attended Methodist meetings every day and night, listening to arguments on the faith.
 He found the arguments of a "well-dressed stranger", who was a proponent of Deism, particularly convincing due to his stance that "the souls of dead would return to God".

-In Harrison County, Clemmons his family lived on the lands of U.S. Army Colonel George Jackson, about .5 mi outside of Clarksburg, Virginia.
-Clemmons lived with his family in an affectionate manner and was described as having "the character of honesty and industry", although one account stated that he was "always thought be a very narrow-hearted soul".
+In Harrison County, Clemmons and his family, consisting of his wife Barbara, five daughters, two sons, and an infant of unknown gender, lived on the lands of U.S. Army Colonel George Jackson, about .5 mi outside of Clarksburg, Virginia.
+Some relatives of Clemmons lived nearby, with a niece sometimes living at their residence.
+Clemmons was described as having a good relationship with his family and as having "the character of honesty and industry", although one account stated that he was "always thought be a very narrow-hearted soul".
+Clemmons had last announced plans to move the family to Miami Valley, Ohio.

-As of the fall of 1805, he was about thirty-three years old, 5'7" tall, built strong, of fair complexion, light-haired, and had lost some of his front teeth.
 In the weeks prior to the murder of his family, he was observed to be gloomy and melancholy, presumably due to great anxiety for the welfare of his large family.
-He was the father of five daughters, two sons, and an infant of unknown gender.
-A niece occasionally stayed in the home.
-For some time, Clemmons had planned to remove himself to Miami Valley, Ohio.